fhildeb/lukso-node-guide/docs/guides/validator-setup/cli-key-generation.md

 - _Removed the first and last 10 `pubkey` entries for wallet two. (validators 11–20)_
 - _Removed the first 20 `pubkey` elements for wallet three. (keeping validators 21–30)_

-In both cases, you will have to go through the [Launchpad Process](./launchpad-walkthrough.md) 3 times, as the launchpad will check if your wallets have enough balance before you can continue to the deposit screen.
+In both cases, you will have to go through the [**Launchpad Process**](./launchpad-walkthrough.md) 3 times, as the launchpad will check if your wallets have enough balance before you can continue to the deposit screen.

 :::

-**4. Select Network**: Choose between your network type and select _lukso-testnet_ or _lukso_ mainnet keys.
+**4. Select Network**: Choose between generating the _lukso-testnet_ or _lukso_ mainnet keys and press any key to continue.

 ```text
 > lukso
 ```

-**5. Enter your Password**: Input the password that will be used to encrypt your validator keys and confirm it.
+**5. Password Input**: Input the password that will be used to encrypt your validator keys and confirm it.

 **6. Mnemonic Seed Generation**: Your mnemonic seed phrase will be generated and printed in the terminal.